salah-jr/My-blog-articles/ckxrrrxnf01y5u5s1314v4myx.md

 ## Getting Smart With Livewire: A Practical Guide.

-Hello again with a new lightweight article that will touch on in-depth the step-by-step implementation of a real-time contact form using the Laravel Livewire library.
+Hello again with a new lightweight article that will touch on in-depth the step-by-step implementation of a real-time contact form using the Laravel Livewire framework.

 #### What is Livewire?